metabase/metabase/docs/enterprise-guide/dashboard-subscriptions.md

 ### Setting filter values

 You can set values for each filter on the dashboard.
-Any values you set for the subscription will override the dashboard's default filter values.
-If you don't set a filter value for the subscription, the dashboard will run with the default filter values applied, if any are set.
+If you have any dashboard filters with default values, you can override those defaults for a given subscription, or leave them as-is.

 Here's the sidebar in Enterprise Edition where you can set the filter values: